 M.E.S.A.
-(Multi-Ethnic Student Alliance)
+(Multi-Ethnic Student Alliance) Ext.
+3513 or 3720

-The Multi-Ethnic Student Alliance (M.E.S.A.) is a student-led organization advised by the MEP staff.
+The Multi-Ethnic Student Alliance (M.E.S.A.) is also a student-led organization advised by the MEP staff.
 M.E.S.A.'s mission is to "embody Christian values by promoting sensitivity and awareness while welcoming and celebrating cultural diversity" and to move past the walls of tolerance, creating a community committed to loving all people regardless of difference.
 M.E.S.A. seeks to be a safe place where students can challenge themselves, build friendships, share each other's culture, and learn to identify with one another.

 Working with other clubs and organizations, M.E.S.A. strives to create an environment at APU in which students can embrace their similarities and differences.
-M.E.S.A. hosts events such as Gospel Sing, concerts, workshops, luncheons, nights of worship, and other events.
+M.E.S.A. hosts events such as Gospel Sing, concerts, workshops, luncheons, nights of worship, fashion shows, and social justice-focused programs.